Jayanthkulal/Power-BI---Diversity-and-Inclusion-Analysis/README.md

 - Promotions seem to be more favorable for men in higher positions, while women are better represented in Junior Officer promotions (52%).

--There's a noticeable gender gap in promotions at the executive level, with women making up only 13% of executives promoted.
+- There's a noticeable gender gap in promotions at the executive level, with women making up only 13% of executives promoted.

 - Female leavers tend to have higher performance ratings than non-leavers, especially at the Junior Officer level (2.6 vs. 1.9).